monome/docs/norns/wifi-files.md

 - you should be assigned an IP address shortly after

 After a network is added, norns remembers the credentials.
 Known networks are stored under **CONNECT**.
 You can remove known networks under **DEL**.

+Having trouble with connectivity?
+Please see [the WiFi section](/docs/norns/help/#wifi-troubleshooting) of our extended help docs.

 ### hosting a hotspot from norns {#hotspot}